Samsung: Affiliates

-Samsung SDI is listed on the Korea Exchange stock-exchange (number 006400).
-On 5 December 2012, the European Union's antitrust regulator fined Samsung SDI and several other major companies for fixing prices of TV cathode-ray tubes in two cartels lasting nearly a decade.
-SDI also builds lithium-ion batteries for electric vehicles such as the BMW i3, and acquired Magna Steyr's battery plant near Graz in 2015.
+Samsung SDI builds lithium-ion batteries for electric vehicles such as the BMW i3, and acquired Magna Steyr's battery plant near Graz in 2015.
+Samsung SDI also produced CRTs and VFD displays until 2012.
 SDI began using the "21700" cell format in August 2015.
 Samsung plans to convert its factory in Göd, Hungary to supply 50,000 cars per year.
-Samsung SDI also produced CRTs and VFD displays until 2012.
 Samsung SDI uses lithium-ion technology for its phone and portable computer batteries.
+On 5 December 2012, the European Union's antitrust regulator fined Samsung SDI and several other major companies for fixing prices of TV cathode-ray tubes in two cartels lasting nearly a decade.
+It is listed on the Korea Exchange stock-exchange (number 006400).

-Samsung SDS is a multinational IT Service company headquartered in Seoul.
-It was founded in March 1985.
-Its principal activity is the providing IT system (ERP, IT Infrastructure, IT Consulting, IT Outsourcing, Data Center).
-Samsung SDS is Korea's largest IT service company.
+Samsung SDS is a multinational IT Service company, founded in March 1985.
+Its main activity is the deployment of IT systems (ERP, IT infrastructure, IT consulting, IT outsourcing, data center operation, etc.).
+It is Korea's largest IT service company.
 It achieved total revenues of 6,105.9 billion won (US$5.71 billion) in 2012.
 Samsung C&T Corporation is listed on the Korea Exchange stock market (000830).
-Samsung Electro-Mechanics, established in 1973 as a manufacturer of key electronic components, is headquartered in Suwon, Gyeonggi Province, South Korea.
+Samsung Electro-Mechanics, established in 1973 as a manufacturer of key electronic components, is headquartered in Suwon, South Korea.
 It is listed on the Korea Exchange stock market (number 009150).
 Samsung Advanced Institute of Technology (SAIT), established in 1987, is headquartered in Suwon and operates research labs around the world.

 Ace Digitech is listed on the Korea Exchange stock market (number 036550).
 Cheil Industries is listed on the Korea Exchange stock market (number 001300).

-Cheil Worldwide is listed on the Korea Exchange stock market (number 030000).
+Cheil Worldwide is a marketing company that offers advertising, public relations, etc. It is listed on the Korea Exchange stock market (number 030000).

 Credu is listed on the Korea Exchange stock market (number 067280).

-Imarket Korea is listed on the Korea Exchange stock market (number 122900).
-Samsung Card is listed on the Korea Exchange stock market (number 029780).
+Imarket Korea provides procurement services and business-to-business goods.
+It is listed on the Korea Exchange stock market (number 122900).

+Samsung Card is a South Korean credit card company.
+It is listed on the Korea Exchange stock market (number 029780).